npmcdn-to-unpkg-bot/zodiac/README.md

 - [Examples on Github](examples)

-If you want to run these examples and try things out, just clone this repo and run `npm run dev`.
+If you want to run these and try things out, just clone this repo and `npm run dev`.

 ## Concepts

-### Reactivity in Zodiac
+### Reactivity

 Zodiac uses Meteor Tracker for its reactivity model.
 We alter the API a little bit, but the functionality is the same.
 Therefore, you should read the [Tracker documentation](https://github.com/meteor/docs/blob/version-NEXT/long-form/tracker-manual.md) to understand how reactivity works in Zodiac.

 ### Reactive variables

-In Zodiac, `$` is just a shortcut to `new Tracker.Dependency`.
+In Zodiac, `$` is just a shortcut to create a new reactive variable, similar to `ReactiveVar` in Meteor.

+TODO:

+- Explain reactive variable API
-TODO: Write something about state trees with reactive joints asnd values.
+- Write something about state trees with reactive joints and values.

 ### Reactive templates

-All of the HTML views in a Zodiav app are described using plain nested javascript functions.
-These calls produce a template definition that can be rendered reactively and stay live as data changes.
+All of the HTML views in a Zodiac app are described using plain javascript.

-One of the biggest benefits of this, is that it becomes very easy to extract partial template logic into functions representing generic components.
-These functions can even take other template definitions or functions as parameters, so it becomes very easy to create higher-order components.
-And they are actually not that hard to understand, once you see them.
+TODO: examples and API

 ### Standard architecture

-I have written some examples to demonstate a suggested standard architecture for larger zodiac apps.
-This architecture provides clear guidelines on where to store different kinds of code, and provides a very clear separation between central state, state operations, and components.
-In this respect it is inspired by Redux and Elm.
-Zodiac is however more pragmatic than these libraries, and will let you do more with less code, and do more in general.
-You have to be disciplined in order to use this.
+There is a suggested standard architecture for larger zodiac apps, which you can see in some of the examples.

+This architecture provides clear separation between central state, interaction with state, and view components.
+In this respect it is inspired by Redux and Elm, event though Zodiac is more pragmatic, and will let you do more with less code, and do more in general, including shooting yourself in the foot.

 ### Reactive router